mrossini-ethz/parseq/README.md

 (not subexpression)
 ```
 Succeeds, if the subexpression _does not_ succeed.
-When that happens, the rule consumes _exactly one_ item in the sequence and returns it.
+When that happens, the subexpression consumes _exactly one_ item in the sequence and returns it.

 ### Sequence (unordered)
 ```